nicklockwood/iCarousel/README.md

 	- (CGFloat)carouselItemWidth:(iCarousel *)carousel;

 Returns the width of each item in the carousel - i.e. the spacing for each item view.
-If the method is not implemented, this defaults to the width of the first item view that is returned by the `carousel:viewForItemAtIndex:` dataSource method.
+If the method is not implemented, this defaults to the width of the first item view that is returned by the `carousel:viewForItemAtIndex:reusingView:` dataSource method.

 	- (CGFloat)carouseOffsetMultiplier:(iCarousel *)carousel;